yingpublic/RMI-AI/README.md

 [Back to top](#contents)

+* [AAA_AMERICAN ACADEMY OF ACTUARIES]: 2018: BIG DATA AND THE ROLE OF THE ACTUARY [report](https://www.actuary.org/files/publications/BigDataAndTheRoleOfTheActuary.pdf) 看看看！

 * Insurance 2030—The impact of AI on the future of insurance [note](https://github.com/yingpublic/RMI-AI/blob/master/review/industry/Insurance%202030_The%20impact%20of%20AI%20on%20the%20future%20of%20insurance.md)

 * Potential AI value in Insurance Supply Chain (by McKinsey 2017) [report starting p.30](https://www2.deloitte.com/content/dam/Deloitte/xe/Documents/financial-services/Artificial-Intelligence-in-Insurance.pdf)